tipoqueno/information-architecture/README.md

 ### Websites & Blogs

 - [Boxes and Arrows](http://boxesandarrows.com/) - Devoted to the practice, innovation, and discussion of design—including graphic design, interaction design, information architecture, and the design of business.

+- [DSIA™ Portal of Information Architecture](http://www.methodbrain.com/articles/index.cfm) - DSIA Research Initiative investigates IA theory and methods that help to promote a consistent and coherent practice of information architecture.

 <sup>[back to table of contents](#table-of-contents)</sup>